- 340lb A

 Outfit your gym with these extremely durable and easily identifiable colored bumper plates.
 Bumpers, with a weighted steel center covered by a thick, solid rubber coating, are ideal for training that involves dropping the plates from overhead or shoulder height, such as Olympic weightlifting, cross-training, and HIIT workouts.
 Bumpers are quieter than metal plates and designed to not harm the bar, floor, and surroundings.
 REP’s bumpers have low bounce, which means more control over the barbell when it hits the ground.

 The Color Bumper Plates are durable and factory-tested to withstand more than 12,000 drops from an 8-foot height.
 The 10lb plates are made extra thick to increase durability and reduce bending, while the 45lb plates are thinner than most to allow lifters to fit more plates on the bar (you can load 515lbs onto a standard Olympic bar).
 Plates are colored per International Weightlifting Federation standards, so you can quickly determine the weight.
+They are also available in kilograms.

 - 160lb - One Pair: 45, 25, 10